amortensen/dots-architecture/draft-ietf-dots-architecture.md

 an alternative DOTS server for a signaling session.
 Such circumstances include but are not limited to:

-* Maximum number of signaling sessions with clients has been reached;
+* Maximum number of signal channels with clients has been reached;

 * Mitigation capacity exhaustion in the mitigator with which the specific DOTS server is communicating;